hadiahmad06/osiris-workout-planner/README.md

 ### 2. **Cloud Storage**
    - All online pushes and pulls are handled with [`CloudService`](Osiris/Models/CloudService.swift)
-   - Firebase is used to store and sync data, including workout logs in [`LogService`](Osiris/Models/Workout%20Logging/LogService.swift) and user preferences in [`AuthService`](Osiris/Models/Authentication/AuthService.swift).
+   - Firebase is used to store and sync data, including workout logs in [`LogService`](Osiris/Models/Logging/LogService.swift) and user preferences in [`AuthService`](Osiris/Models/Authentication/AuthService.swift).
    - Workout plans and logs are stored in separate database collections, allowing users to share workout plans without compromising their own data.

 ### 3. **User Interface**
    - Created an interactive login/signup screen using SwiftUI animations, in [`AuthView`](Osiris/Views/Authentication/AuthView.swift)
-   - Created a [`TodayView`](Osiris/Views/Menu/Tabs/Today/TodayView.swift) page which shows the current week's gives an overview of previous workouts, allows future planning, and
+   - Created a [`TodayView`](Osiris/Views/Menu/Tabs/Today/TodayView.swift) page which shows statuses for each day in the current week.
+It also gives an overview of previous workouts for the selected day and allows users to start a new workout.

 ## To Do